 Store It…In The Right Place

 We know, we just said not to store your scrap metal.
-But if you are really look to save up your valuable material for when prices are creeping up, it could possibly be worth your time and money to find a local storage unit.
-Some places require less $100 per month to rent a storage unit.
+But if you are really looking to save up your valuable material for when prices are creeping up, it could possibly be worth your time and money to find a local storage unit.
+Some places require less than $100 per month to rent a storage unit.
 If you don’t have a secure place at home or at the office to store your valuable scrap, it can be worth it to rent a unit.
 This would be a good option if you live in a very populated area with a lot of theft.

 Keep It Quiet

 While it is very exciting to score a huge haul or load of copper or other material, keeping quiet about it can help prevent your risk of it being stolen.
 Don’t go bragging to friends about the thousands of dollars of scrap you just scored.
 When people are desperate for money they will steal for it.
 This also includes not using social media to announce your latest scrap load.
 Through pictures, Twitter, Facebook, and other networks your location is often shared and if the wrong person sees it you’re in trouble.

 If you often find yourself getting some of your scrap stolen, perhaps you can change the places you store it.
 Maybe use a family member’s garage or store in your truck one week and in your basement the next week.
 This also goes for people living in a high scrap theft area.
 Use your different storage options to be able to keep your scrap moving away from thieves in the area.

 If your scrap has been stolen, your best option is to call the police.
 Your first instinct may be to call your local yard, but they are not required to report anything to you about “suspicious” materials coming in.
 While calling the police may not be your favorite option and will most likely not get you your money or scrap back, it is the best option to keep thieves off the streets.
 Police departments are often in contact with local scrap yards to report recent thefts and can help prevent thefts together for the future.